ricalo/blog/_posts/2019-10-13-custom-powerline-segment.md

 toc: true
 ---

-The Powerline status line provides useful information in your terminal prompt.
-In this post, learn how to create your custom Powerline segment using Python.

 You can create your own Powerline segments that display information tailored to your workflow.
 The following screenshot shows a custom Powerline segment displaying _hello_: